 You may contact the Development Quality Team for further advice on planning appeals.

-Should you wish to appeal, contact
+Should you wish to appeal, please contact:

 4 The Courtyard